 #2 Watanuki is impossible to tolerate

 The story follows Watanuki, a high schooler who is haunted by all sorts of spirits until he discovers a shop that grants wishes.
-Run by the ominous Yuko, he makes a contract to be freed from the ghosts in return for an unpaid, part-time job at the store.
+The store is run by the ominous Yuko, with whom Watanuki makes a deal that frees him from his ghostly visions in return for an unpaid, part-time job.

 As I mentioned already, Watanuki is an expressive person, which in anime comes down to shouting at everything and everybody.
 There’s a dynamic between him and Yuko that I really enjoy; they have a mutual respect for one another, yet Watanuki can’t help but mistrust her and question her methods and morality.
 It’s just that his character is so unrelentingly annoying and childish that this chemistry between the two characters gets overshadowed by it.